vplauzon/GramParser/documentation/primitives/substract.md

-# Grammar Primitives:  substract
+# Substract rule

-Substract is a composite rule allowing to include the match of a rule while excluding the ones of another rule.
+Substract rule is a composite rule allowing to include the match of a rule while excluding the ones of another rule.

 For instance, the follow grammar: